olin-electric-motorsports/MK_I-Code/README.md

 Give throttle control to the motor controller via CAN.
 Keep track of motor controller error codes and warnings.

+##### Precharge Check Node

+Detects when the motor controller has finished precharging.

 ###Extra Nodes
 #####Telemetry
 #####Real-time Telemetry w/ bluetooth